-Government grants are recognized when the Company has reasonable assurance that it has complied with the relevant conditions of the grant and that it will be received.
-The Company recognizes the grant against the financial statement line item that it is intended to compensate (note 11).
+Government grants are recognized when the Company has reasonable assurance that it has complied with the relevant conditions of the grant.
+Government grants are recognized against the financial statement line item that they are intended to compensate (note 11).

 4. Segmented Information: